skyler-myers-db/datapact/README.md

 1.  **Databricks Workspace:** A Databricks workspace with Unity Catalog enabled.
 2.  **Permissions:** Permissions to create catalogs, schemas, tables, and run jobs.
 3.  **Python >= 3.10:** A local Python environment.
-4.  **Databricks CLI:** Authenticate your local machine with your workspace:
+4.  **Databricks CLI:** [Download the Databricks CLI](https://docs.databricks.com/aws/en/dev-tools/cli/install) and authenticate your local machine with your workspace using token authentication:
     ```bash
-    pip install databricks-cli
     databricks configure --profile my-profile
     ```